Updated on 6/8/2020

 What is the term of the loan?

-Two years.
-After this point, you will be required to pay back any portion that is not forgiven. .
+On June 5, 2020, the Paycheck Protection Flexibility Act (PPPFA) was signed into law, and extended the term of the loan from two years to five years.
+After this point, you will be required to pay back any portion that is not forgiven.
 Your first payment would be due after 6 months, however you can pay it back earlier without any penalties.
 Check the SBA website for updates, as loan terms may be subject to change.

 How long will it take to get the loan?